America Chavez: Age of Ultron

 An alternate version of America Chavez appears in the "Age of Ultron" storyline.
 A picture of Chavez is present in one of Nick Fury's safe houses.

 All-New Hawkeye

 An alternate version of America Chavez appears in a possible future in the Marvel Universe.
-An older Chavez is a captain of S.H.I.E.L.D. and therefore taken on the mantle of Captain America Chavez.
+An older Chavez is a captain of S.H.I.E.L.D. and has taken on the mantle of Captain America Chavez.

 House of M

 An alternate version of America Chavez appears in the "House of M" storyline.
 This version is a member of the Young Avengers and fights the Sentinels.

 Ultimate Universe

-An alternate version of America Chavez appears in the Ultimate Universe (Earth-6160) series The Ultimates, following the "Ultimate Invasion" storyline.
-The Maker visited Earth-6160 and remade it into his own image, becoming its Imperator and creating a new world order ruled by himself and his Council.
-Chavez was shown to be hooked up to a machine in the White House's basement by Midas, imprisoned as her energy is used to power part of the North American Union's electrical grid.
-She was saved by Wasp who destroyed the machine while Captain America defeated Midas, carrying her from the burning White House as she tells him her name.
+An alternate version of America Chavez appears in the Ultimate Universe (Earth-6160) series The Ultimates.
+This version was imprisoned by Doctor Midas and used to power part of the North American Union's electrical grid until she is saved by Wasp.

-When the Ultimates encounter the time-traveling Guardians of the Galaxy from the 61st Century in a cornfield, it's member Captain Marvel identified Chavez as one of their displaced members even though she does not remember them.
+When the Ultimates encounter the time-traveling Guardians of the Galaxy, Captain Marvel identifies Chavez as one of their displaced members, though she does not remember them.
 Cosmo Starstalker scanned her mind and found that any memories she had of them were "amputated."
-Captain Marvel had to share her memories with Chavez that involved them being lovers and getting separated in time when fleeing the Unmaker and having fought Kang the Conqueror's clone army.
-Though Chavez still has no knowledge of this, Captain Marvel gave her a temporal flare to use if she needs them as they leave to go locate the other Guardians of the Galaxy members who are displaced throughout time.
+Captain Marvel still remembers Chavez and reveals that they were once lovers until they were separated in time when fleeing the Unmaker.